osudrl/cassie-trajectory-editor/README.md

 Sub-Heading | Information
 --- | ----
-Location(s) in Memory | Where in memory does this data actually live?
+Memory Location | Where in memory does this data actually live?
 Stackframe, globals, heap, etc.
 Setup | How and where is structue initially set up Usages | Relevant times the structure is used in functions Fields | List of contained fields, ordered from most to least relevant and likely to persist in future revisions